deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ## Presentable (final) notebooks in order
 * Data preparation & cleaning
+This is the process of preparing the raw data for analysis, getting the data in user friendly DataFrames.
+The raw data consists of sensor data per dwelling, smartmeter data per dwelling and KNMI weather data of a station in Rotterdam.
+The smartmeter dataframes consists of merged electricity and gasmeter frames.
+Certain datafiles are in nested folders, with each file having a uniqiue name.
+The file types are both `.csv` and `.xlsx`.
-  * Reading in the KNMI weather data files, combining them into one DataFrame and transforming datetime information using Pandas and glob.
+  * 1. Reading in the KNMI weather data files, combining them into one DataFrame and transforming datetime information using Pandas and glob.
 [Link to the notebook](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/KNMI/1.KNMI_high_resolution_combining_dfs.ipynb)

-  * The main data preperation notebook, here Dask has been used to run as many parts of the code in parallel over multiple CPU cores.
+  * 2. The main data preperation notebook, here Dask has been used to run as many parts of the code in parallel over multiple CPU cores.
 This parallelization is visualized in a gif below.
 The list below contains the things that have been done in this notebook.
 [Link to the notebook](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/Dask/Dask%20data%20processing.ipynb)

       <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/dask.gif"> </p>